Porte Maillot

+City gate

-It was on the boundary between the 16th and the 17th arrondissements, at the junction of the avenue de la Grande-Armée, the boulevard de l’Amiral-Bruix and the boulevard Gouvion-Saint-Cyr.
-It gives its name to the Neuilly – Porte Maillot railway station and Porte Maillot metro station.
+It was on the boundary between the 16th and the 17th arrondissements, at the junction of the Avenue de la Grande Armée, the Boulevard de l'Amiral-Bruix and the Boulevard Gouvion-Saint-Cyr.
+It gives its name to the Neuilly–Porte Maillot railway station and Porte Maillot metro station.

 As at January 2023, the area was being redeveloped, expanding the underground RER station and greening the surface.